How these black women startup founders are using blockchain

 Eliminating friction within the self-service retail space

-Dawn Dickerson uses her influence to engage with the blockchain community, inform people who are interested in the technology, and fundraise for her company, Popcom, an automated retail technology company.
+Dawn Dickson uses her influence to engage with the blockchain community, inform people who are interested in the technology, and fundraise for her company, Popcom, an automated retail technology company.
 Popcom develops software and IoT-connected hardware for self-service retail, including vending machines and digital kiosks used to dispense products and perform transactions.

-“Our goal overall is to reduce the friction and transactions in automation in the retail setting and then allow retailers to collect data from and about their customers,” says Dickerson.
+“Our goal overall is to reduce the friction and transactions in automation in the retail setting and then allow retailers to collect data from and about their customers,” says Dickson.
 “It’s very similar to what’s currently being done in the e-commerce environment, from Google Analytics and other platforms like Shopify.”

-The data collection and metrics were largely unavailable for the self-service retail space until Dickerson created the software.
+The data collection and metrics were largely unavailable for the self-service retail space until Dickson created the software.
 The idea started after she began to grow her first business, Flat Out of Heels.
 “Blockchain came into play around protecting customers’ data and identity.
 Since we use facial recognition, it was important for me to keep the data secure and only release the information for the retailer that the customer wants to share,” she says.
 Her new software will use facial recognition to purchase regulated retail products like cannabis, alcohol, and pharmaceuticals to be sold in vending machines and digital kiosks.

-This software is turning customers’ images into a biometric half, “which is a series of numbers and letters that represent that person’s identity.”
-Dickerson explained that the biometric half would be stored on the blockchain with their unique private keys as the only way to unlock any types of data associated with that profile.
+This software is turning customers’ images into a biometric hash, “which is a series of numbers and letters that represent that person’s identity.”
+Dickson explained that the biometric hash would be stored on the blockchain with their unique private keys as the only way to unlock any types of data associated with that profile.

 Helping companies incorporate blockchain solutions